leomartinsdev/checkout-system/README.md

 A Node.js/Express API that implements a checkout system with special pricing rules and product management.

+PS: In the challenge requirements file, it was stated that the promotions on Alexa Speakers should be applied if the user scanned MORE than 3 Alexa Speakers, but on the example given the discount was already applied when the user scanned 3 (and not more than 3) of them.
+I decided to follow with what was stated in the text and apply the promotion if the number of Alexa Speakers scanned were higher than 3.

 ## Features

 - Product management with MySQL database